01 of 12

 Nevada's Biggest and Best Water Parks

-Cowabunga Bay, near Las Vegas: This $23-million water park opened in 2014 with 30 attractions, including the 35,000-square-foot Surf-A-Rama Wave Pool, the Zuma Zooma thrilling water slide, and the Cowabunga Kids Cove, a waterplay area designed especially for kids.
+Cowabunga Bay near Las Vegas is a $23-million water park opened in 2014 with 30 attractions, including the 35,000-square-foot Surf-A-Rama Wave Pool, the Zuma Zooma thrilling water slide, and the Cowabunga Kids Cove, a water play area designed especially for kids.

-Wild Island Family Adventure Park, Sparks: The youngest splashers can cool off in Little Lagoon or go sliding down one of three mini slides.
-For big kids of all ages, there are water slides, 18-hole mini golf course, and Go-Karts.Continue to 10 of 13 below.
+Wild Island Family Adventure Park in Sparks features the Little Lagoon where the youngest splashers can cool off or go sliding down one of three mini slides.
+For big kids of all ages, there are water slides, 18-hole mini golf course, and Go-Karts.Continue to 9 of 12 below.